6.3 Preventing early leaving from education and training (ELET)

 The ministerial order on VET programmes (Bekendtgørelse om erhvervsuddannelser, LBK nr 1619 af 27/12/2019) establishes several requirements for the development of the quality of the education programmes.
 VET institutions must develop a quality assurance system for the internal development of the school-based teaching.
 The quality assurance system should consist of procedures for self-assessment and procedures for the collection of data.

-The procedures for the collection of data should:
+The procedures for the collection of data must:

 - clarify how the teaching and the chosen working methods support the education programme’s objective and targets.